 However, there are important considerations and upgrade tasks you might need to perform in addition to the general tasks described here.

-For more information, review the following resources to determine if there are any special considerations that affect your Oracle SOA Suite, WebCenter, and ADF applications.
+For more information, review the remaining chapters in this guide for any special considerations that affect your Oracle SOA Suite, WebCenter, and ADF applications.